documatt/sphinx-doc-template/docs/source/overview.md

 └── pyproject.toml          ┘
 ```

-The files and folders are of three purposes:
+The files and folders are for three purposes:

 - Sphinx project sources.
 Regular files found in Sphinx projects like .md, .rst, images, conf.py.
-- When build by [tasks](#nox-tasks), output goes to (by default) to `build/`.
+- When built by [tasks](#nox-tasks), output goes to (by default) to `build/`.
 - Meta files.
 Not the documentation itself.
 Like dependencies in `pyproject.toml`, license, standard `.gitignore`, etc.

-Everything except output directory should be versioned.
+Everything except the output directory should be versioned.

 {#outdir-structure}